Note: This post was originally published on March 19, 2020, and has been updated with new information.

 Information, as they say, is power.

-In a sentence, business intelligence is what your data is telling you has happened.
+In a sentence, business intelligence is data that tells you what has already happened.
+It answers questions like:

-The more data you have, the more opportunities for employing regression and behavior categorization to help you understand the different forces on your business and, eventually, new revenue streams.
+Think of it this way: The more data you have, the more opportunities for employing regression and behavior categorization to help you understand the different forces on your business and, eventually, new revenue streams.

 Integrating advanced analytics into your business

 Any advanced analytics initiative your enterprise takes on needs to be built upon a solid foundation of business intelligence.

 It also needs to include data democratization, which means building out your data landscape in a way that is not top-down.
 Put another way, your organization needs to move beyond the traditional gatekeeping role IT has for analytics and provide access to a wide range of your teams to run reports.